zed-alpha/shadow-gadgets/README.md

 - [**Documentation**<sup>↗</sup>][Documentation]

-  Note that inherited members are suppressed to prevent, for example, all of `ViewGroup`s visible members being listed for each `ShadowsViewGroup`.
+  Note that inherited members are suppressed to prevent, for example, all of `ViewGroup`'s visible members being listed for each `ShadowsViewGroup`.

 - [**Issues**][Issues]